 Rather than all of these faith traditions, a C.E.P. depends on the Gospel (The Scriptures alone, by grace alone, through faith alone, in Christ alone) to bring souls to God.

 B. As already mentioned, within Protestant Evangelicalism, one can be Conservative (theologically).
-Such a one finds that without holding certain essential tenants of faith prescribed by the Bible, he cannot possibly claim to be a biblical Christian in the most theologically conservative sense of the words. [ex.
+Such a one finds that without holding certain essential tenants of faith prescribed by Protestant Evangelical view of the Bible, one cannot possibly claim to be a biblical Christian in the most “theologically conservative” sense of the words. [ex.
 “The Fundamentals” by R. A. Torrey, “The Inspiration and Authority of the Bible” by B. B. Warfield].

 Therefore, I am an Essentialist Conservative Evangelical Protestant (in the categorical senses of those words) to describe the sort of Christianity I hold.
-And, it is from that standpoint that one discerns orthodoxy (in the literal theological sense of that word).
+And, it is from that standpoint that a C.E.P. discerns orthodoxy (in the literal theological sense of that word).

 With regards to distinguishing whether a believer is “orthodox” from the CEP standpoint, one can only use that believer’s self-description of their personal tenants of faith and practice.
 And, that can only happen if one is forthcoming and open about his beliefs.
 Whether he writes about his faith or cares to talk about the points of his belief, or if he simply labels himself as being within a certain faith group, that is up to the individual.
 But, I am the one which must take him at face value and see how he and I compare/contrast.
-If he does not hold to essential Conservative Evangelical Protestant articles of faith, then I would be prone to call him “unorthodox.”
-Truly, in some cases, one who calls himself a believer indeed may not equate a believer, in terms of what I (a C.E.P.) observe the Bible requires for that title.
+If he does not hold to essential Conservative Evangelical Protestant articles of faith, then a C.E.P. would be prone to call him “unorthodox.”
+Truly, in some cases, one who calls himself a believer indeed may not equate a believer, in terms of what a C.E.P. observes the Bible to require for that title.

 2. About the Integrity of Evangelicals’ Evangel (Gospel Message)